 There is an intense discussion in policy circles about the potential introduction of a broad retail CBDC.
-While there are various microeconomic aspects related to its implementa-
+While there are various microeconomic aspects related to its implementation, in this paper we consider its macroeconomic implications.
+Most likely, CBDC will not be a perfect substitute of cash or bank deposits.
+This imperfect substitutability is a key element in our analysis and we show the impact of CBDC under various degrees of substitutability.
 In our welfare analysis, we find that CBDC could be an instrument to mitigate two distortions in the economy: distortionary taxation and the opportunity cost of holding money, which is much higher than the cost of providing money.
 Clearly this benefit would be higher, the higher the extent of the distortions.
 In our benchmark case, we find that the benefits of CBDC in reducing distortions would be modest: even in economies with high labor taxes (around 45%), welfare would improve at most by 20 bps in consumption terms.
 Instead, we found higher welfare gains from the redistribution of rents associated to deposits from bankers to non-bankers.
-The welfare improvement to non-bankers (and to the whole population in the limit in which bankers are a negligible minority) could reach about 60 bps when taking into account this channel.
+The welfare improvement to non-bankers (and to the whole population in the limit in which bankers are a negligible minority) could reach around 50 bps when taking into account this channel.
 The welfare gains might be higher in countries in which the Frisch elasticity and/or the interest semi-elasticity of money demand is very high.
 Indeed, these are the cases in which the two distortions mentioned above have stronger effect on the economy.